pieper/SlicerMachines/README.md

 * support various Slicer Solution targets, like SlicerMorph, SlicerDMRI, etc.
 * include a useful ecosystem of other tools preloaded (R, Blender, etc).
 * consider creating the images on a regular basis so users can get access to the latest code
-* create a simple front-end for users to boot, access, and manage their VM instances
+* create a simple front-end for users to boot, securely access, and manage their VM instances

 ## Earlier work
 * https://github.com/QIICR/SlicerGCPSetup